toddmillernyc/bluetapecrew/README.md

 https://bluetapecrew.toddmiller.nyc

 BlueTapeCrew is a client website I built in ASP.NET while I was freelancing.
-I was a junior developer when I build this, I have made small improvements over the last few years.
+I was a junior developer when I built this, I have made small improvements over the last few years.
 I am currently converting the site to .NET core; once that conversion is complete, I will continue to improve the codebase.